awsdocs/amazon-eks-user-guide/doc_source/windows-support.md

  For more information about installing or upgrading `eksctl`, see [Installing or upgrading `eksctl`](eksctl.md#installing-eksctl)\.

 1. Enable Windows support for your Amazon EKS cluster with the following `eksctl` command\.
-Replace *my\-cluster* with the name of your cluster\.
+Replace `my-cluster` with the name of your cluster\.
 This command deploys the VPC resource controller and VPC admission controller webhook that are required on Amazon EKS clusters to run Windows workloads\.

    ```
    eksctl utils install-vpc-controllers --cluster my-cluster --approve